MeikBehr/Join/README.md

 ## 📂 Repository
 👉 https://github.com/MeikBehr/Join

-## ✅ Features
+## ✅ Core Features
+- User login and signup
-- Create, edit and delete tasks
+- Task creation, editing and deletion
 - Kanban board with drag & drop
 - Contact management
 - Task status management (To Do, In Progress, Awaiting Feedback, Done)
+- Responsive design for desktop and mobile
 - Local data storage / API integration

-- Fully responsive design
+---

-## 🧠 My Contribution & Learning Goals
+## 🧠 My Personal Contribution

-- Structuring a larger JavaScript application without a framework
-- State management with vanilla JavaScript
+Within the project team, I was mainly responsible for the following areas:

+- Implementation of **Login and Sign Up system**
+- Development of the **Summary (dashboard) view**
+- Functional validation and bug fixing in the final project phase
+- Technical support for teammates during critical development phases
+- Active coordination via **Discord**, including:
-- Working with REST-based data
+  - Communication with the team
+  - Documentation of decisions
-- Clean code structuring and modularization
+  - Writing internal process notes and protocols

-- Implementing a complete frontend project from concept to live deployment
+This allowed me to gain deep insights into collaborative frontend development, problem solving under time pressure and structured teamwork.

+---

 ## 🎓 Project Background
 This project was developed as part of the **Frontend Developer training program at the Developer Akademie**.